-May 15, 2004, this anniversary date, hundredth in this year is a wonderful opportunity to try to gather the lived memories or anecdote heard in their families in order to register them forever in the collective memory of the commune.
+May 15, 2004, this anniversary date, the hundredth in this year is a wonderful opportunity to try to gather the lived memories or anecdote heard in their families in order to register them forever in the collective memory of the commune.

 Since the dawn of time, each generation has contributed to the construction of Saint-Jean-Cap-Ferrat.
-But if the world and way of life will evolve considerably especially after 1950, the character soaked some say involve the inhabitants of the Peninsula will preserve little paradise of the madness of the builders who rage on the French Riviera.
+But if the world and way of life will evolve considerably especially after 1950, the character soaked some say involve the inhabitants of the Peninsula will preserve the little paradise of the madness of the builders who rage on the French Riviera.

-A beautiful island of green myths, full of blooming flower, generated forever by the notion, where the sighs of heart worship.
+A beautiful island of green myths, full of blooming flowers, generated forever by the notion, where the sighs of heart worship.
 The Peninsula with dreams engaged by the happy babble of pines, and rocked by the song of the waves on the beach.

 Saint-Jean, singularly enlarged in recent years has the most beautiful villas imaginable, where are housed famous characters, served as a small town, by tram, telephone and raise to maintain its fragrant beds a laborious population of skillful gardeners, united in powerful phalanx, somewhat rival to that of the fishermen, the old masters of the country, long the only inhabitants of this corner of the shore.

 1904, THE BIRTH OF THE COMMUNE